 For collection and safety, carts:

-- Should be placed at the curb before 7 a.m. the day of collection (or after 4 p.m. the day before collection).
+- Should be placed at the curb no earlier than 4 p.m. the day before collection and no later than 7 a.m. the day of collection.

 - Must be placed within 3 feet of the curb, with the handle facing away from the street.